alialib/alia/docs/actions.md

 Creates an action whose behavior is defined by `is_ready` and `perform`.

-`is_ready` takes no parameters and simply returns true or false to indicate if the action is ready to be performed.
+`is_ready` takes no arguments and simply returns true or false to indicate if the action is ready to be performed.

 `perform` can take any number/type of arguments and defines the signature of the